Durga Puja 2020 begin on Thursday, 22 October and ends on Monday, 26 October

 Durga Puja is the most popular festival of the Bengali community.
 It involves the worship of Goddess Durga who is considered as the symbol of strength.
 The festival is widely celebrated in the state of West Bengal in India.
 However, there are other Indian states which conduct the Puja.
 Durga Puja celebrations include a variety of traditions, customs, and rituals that set the festive mood for the occasion.

-Here's an insight into Durga Puja customs, traditions, and rituals followed on each day of the festival.
+Here's an insight into Durga Puja customs and traditions followed on each day of the festival.

 The shrine of Vaishno Devi is one of the widely visited pilgrimage sites of India.
 The idol of Goddess Durga is placed in a cave in the Trikuta Bhagwati Hill.
 The shrine is situated at a height of 5,300 ft. in the state of Jammu and Kashmir.
 It is located 61 km away from Jammu.
 However, the last 13 km of the way to Vaishno Devi shrine needs to be covered on foot.
 This holy shrine is considered to be unique because this is where you'll find idols of Goddess Durga in three forms - Maha Kali, Maha Lakshmi, and Maha Saraswati, which have different attributes.